 Which means we could see something big from the New York event, though just what that could be remains unclear at this point.

 Microsoft last held an Office event back in 2014, where it announced Office’s debut on Apple’s iPad, so we’re expecting something equally as significant this time around.

-The company is also planning to update us all on its hardware developments at an event on October 26, where we're expecting to see a new all-in-one desktop PC, new Surface Pro, and perhaps even a smartphone under the brand.
+, where we’re expecting to see a new all-in-one desktop PC, new Surface Pro, and perhaps even a smartphone under the brand.

 Images of a new Surface keyboard and mouse have appeared online in recent weeks, suggesting we’ll also see some new peripherals from Microsoft next week.